PrinceSharma-afk/sweet-shop-management/README.md

 * Filter sweets by price range
 * Combine multiple filters

+### Admin Access Design

+Admin access is not selectable or configurable from the frontend UI by design.

+#### How Admin Users Are Created

+* Admin privileges are assigned only during registration
+* This is done by setting the `isAdmin` flag when a user is created (typically via backend setup or controlled registration)
+* Example: Admin users are created by passing `isAdmin: true` during registration in a secure or controlled context

+#### Why Admin Cannot Be Selected in the UI

+* Allowing users to self-select admin access from the frontend would be a security risk
+* Admin capabilities (adding, updating, deleting sweets, restocking inventory) are protected by:
+  * JWT authentication
+  * Backend role verification middleware

+This design ensures:

+* Regular users cannot escalate privileges
+* Admin actions are fully protected at the API level
+* Role-based access control is enforced server-side

 ### Testing

 * Backend tests using Jest
 * Core business logic developed following a TDD approach
 * Tests covering sweets and inventory operations

+This project follows a test-driven and test-validated approach for backend functionality.
+Automated tests are written using Jest and Supertest, and they run against a SQLite in-memory database when the environment is set to test.

+#### Test Environment

+* When `NODE_ENV=test`, the application uses SQLite (in-memory)
+* For development and production, the application uses PostgreSQL
+* This ensures tests are isolated, fast, and do not affect real data

+#### Test Files Included

+The following backend test files are included in the final submission:

+**auth.test.js**

+* Verifies user registration
+* Verifies login and JWT token generation

+**sweet.test.js**

+* Verifies creation of sweets (admin only)
+* Verifies fetching all available sweets
+* Verifies searching sweets by name

+**inventory.test.js**

+* Verifies purchasing a sweet (quantity decreases)
+* Verifies restocking a sweet (quantity increases)

+#### Test Results

+* All backend tests pass successfully
+* Tests validate authentication, authorization, inventory logic, and data persistence
+* Test execution uses an isolated SQLite database to ensure reliability and repeatability

+---

+### Note

+Some route and data model choices were intentionally kept simple once the core functionality was stable; in particular, sweets are identified by name instead of numeric IDs to avoid unnecessary refactoring while preserving correctness and testability.

 ---